mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 the same flow identifier (following the procedures defined in {{?RFC5761}}), or they can use different flow identifiers.

+Endpoints need to associate flow identifiers with RTP streams.
+Depending on the context of the application, the association can be statically configured, signaled using an out-of-band signaling mechanism (e.g., SDP), or applications might be able to identify the stream based on the RTP packets sent on the stream (e.g., by inspecting the payload type).

+If an endpoint receives a flow identifier that it cannot associate with an RTP stream, the endpoint MAY close the connection using the ROQ_UNKNOWN_FLOW_ID error code.
+Closing the connection can be a valid response if it is not expected that out of band signaling is still ongoing and the application cannot handle unknown flow identifiers.

+If the association of flow identifiers with RTP streams depends on out-of-band signaling, the signaling mechanism SHOULD be completed before the exchange of RTP packets using the new flow identifiers starts.

-The association between flow identifiers and RTP streams MUST be negotiated using appropriate signaling.
-The signaling happens out of band and thus a stream or DATAGRAM with a given flow identifer can arrive before the signaling finished.
+In cases where it cannot be guaranteed that signaling is completed before RTP packets are transmitted, streams or DATAGRAMs with a given flow identifer can arrive before the signaling finished.
 In that case, an endpoint cannot associate the stream or DATAGRAM with the corresponding RTP stream.
 The endpoint can buffer streams and DATAGRAMs using an unknown flow identifier until they can be associated with the corresponding RTP stream.
 To avoid resource exhaustion, the buffering endpoint MUST limit the number of streams and DATAGRAMs to buffer.
 If the number of buffered streams exceeds the limit on buffered streams, the endpoint MUST send a STOP_SENDING with the error code ROQ_UNKNOWN_FLOW_ID.
 It is an implementation's choice on which stream to send STOP_SENDING.
-If the number of buffered DATAGRAMs exceeds the limit on buffered DATAGRAMs, the endpoint MUST drop a DATAGRAMs.
+If the number of buffered DATAGRAMs exceeds the limit on buffered DATAGRAMs, the endpoint MUST drop a DATAGRAM.
 It is an implementation's choice which DATAGRAMs to drop.

 Flow identifiers introduce some overhead in addition to the header overhead of RTP and QUIC.
 QUIC variable-length integers require between one and eight